-Combined TCRT and HRV measurement from short term recordings may have a value in risk stratification in HD patients and should be prospectively assessed.
+QRS-T angle calculated asTCRT and HRV measurement from short term recordings may have a value in risk stratification in HD patients and should be prospectively assessed.
 Standardized autonomic provocations are likely to improve the predictive value of short term spectral HRV parameters.
 Future collaborative work in digital ECG databases may be useful to expand our knowledge on QRS-T angle and its calculation for risk stratification purposes in HD population.

 Acknowledgements